 - About 50 percent of people dealing with serious mental conditions are affected by substance abuse.

-- 53 percent of drug abusers and 37 percent of alcohol abusers also suffer with at least one mental disorder.
+- 53 percent of drug abusers and 37 percent of alcohol abusers also suffer from at least one mental disorder.

 - Of all mentally ill diagnosed people, 29 percent abuse drugs and/or alcohol.